neuefische/wd-flipped-classroom-curriculum/sessions/js-variables-and-numbers/js-variables-and-numbers.md

 ## Learning Objectives

 - Knowing the difference between `var`, `let` and `const`
-- Understanding the kinds of data types
+- Understanding different kinds of data types
 - Using basic math operations

 ---